-Since most people start their Scotland trips in the capital city of Edinburgh it makes sense to start here in our quest for Outlander sites.
+Since most people start their Scotland trips in the capital city of Edinburgh it makes sense to start here in our quest for Outlander filming locations and sites.
 Most are just outside the city and can be reached by public transport or as part of an organised tour.

 1. Bakehouse Close